vmware-tanzu/velero/site/docs/master/development.md

 ## Linting

 You can run `make lint` which executes golangci-lint inside the build image, or `make local-lint` which executes outside of the build image.
+Both `make lint` and `make local-lint` will only run the linter against changes.

+Use `lint-all` to run the linter against the entire code base.

 The default linters are defined in the `Makefile` via the `LINTERS` variable.